-Employees who have received a written performance-based or disciplinary reprimand during the previous 12-month rating period may not be eligible for a merit increase.
-Employees who have received an overall rating of unsatisfactory or need improvement are not eligible for a merit increase.
+Employees who have received a written performance-based, disciplinary reprimand, or placed on a Performance Improvement Plam during the previous 12-month rating period may not be eligible for a merit increase.
+Employees who have received an overall rating of "unsatisfactory" or "needs improvement" are not eligible for a merit increase.

 Because the availability of funds varies from year to year, merit pay may not be funded every fiscal year and merit increase amounts may vary.
+In lieu of merit pay, the Executive Director may recommend Cost of Living Adjustments (COLA) as a one-time bonus payment.